DazedNConfused-/YahooWeatherREST/README.md

 - Retrieves all weather info for the `<user>`'s subscribed locations.
 - If the `<user>` is not subscribed to any locations, an empty JSON is returned.

-**Example**: The user is subscribed to a single location: Buenos Aires.
+**Example** The user is subscribed to a single location: Buenos Aires.

 ```
 [